Trusted WordPress tutorials, when you need them most.

 With that done, you can use the imported block on your WordPress website in exactly the same way you use any other reusable block.

 We hope this article helped you learn how to import/export your WordPress Gutenberg blocks to use on other websites.
-You may also want to see our expert pick of the best drag and drop WordPress page builders or our guide on how to set up Google Analytics goals for your WordPress site.
+You may also want to see our guide on how to remove a block in WordPress and padding vs margin comparison.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.